Libya Embarks On New Transition Phase - UrduPoint

 "This new executive authority will have very little traction on the ground," said Wolfram Lacher, a senior associate at the German Institute for International and Security Affairs.

 "They will find it very difficult to exert any influence in eastern Libya and even in western Libya, they will face quite a lot of opposition.
 So this is not a government that can unite Libya."
-Dbeibah was considered an outsider in the face of the camps of influential parliament speaker Aguila Saleh and powerful interior minister Fathi Bashagha.
+Dbeibah, especially given his past close ties to Kadhafi, was considered an outsider in the face of candidates of the influential speaker of the eastern-based parliament, Aguila Saleh, and powerful GNA interior minister Fathi Bashagha.

 Lacher said "the four people who were elected (Friday) don't really have a common interest... other than getting to power and maintaining themselves in power".